The challenge

 Commercially available Australian lime varieties

-We have bred and commercially released a number of native lime varieties for ornamental and food uses.
-Australian Blood Lime was developed from a cross between an acid mandarin and a native finger lime.
-Australian Sunrise Lime is a cross between a calamondin (mandarin crossed with cumquat) and a native finger lime.
-Australian Outback Lime is a cultivar developed from a collection of different native desert lime trees.
+We have bred and commercially released a number of novel lime varieties for ornamental and food uses.
+Australian Blood was developed from a cross between an acid mandarin and a red-flesh finger lime.
+Australian Sunrise is a seedling selection of a Faustrimedin hybrid.
+Australian Outback is a cultivar developed from a collection of different desert lime trees.

-These three lime varieties were granted Plant Breeders Rights in 2004 and are licensed to four nurseries across Australia.
-Potted ornamentals are retailed through major nursery chains and by the licensed nurseries, and these are available for further license.
+These three lime varieties were granted Plant Breeders Rights in 2004 and are licensed to several nurseries across Australia.
+Potted ornamentals are retailed through major nursery chains and by the licensed nurseries.